Sakshi-260204/Personal-Portfolio/README.md

 ## About

-Sakshi is a dedicated and ambitious computer science student with a strong academic foundation and a passion for C/C++, DSA, HTML & CSS, and PHP.
-This webpage is created to highlight her projects, skills, and provide a way for potential collaborators or employers to contact her.
+I am a dedicated and ambitious computer science student with a strong academic foundation and a passion for C/C++, DSA, HTML & CSS, and PHP.
+This webpage is created to highlight my projects, skills, and provide a way for potential collaborators or employers to contact me.

 ## Features